TAU-bench Airline

 FAQ

-Common questions about TAU-bench Airline.
+Common questions about the TAU-bench Airline benchmark and leaderboard.

 What is the TAU-bench Airline benchmark?